marcoverl/CVUserGuide/source/ManagingGPUs.rst

 - Once activated, your virtual instance is **managed by you**.

-- Before allocation one or more GPUs, please register such allocation as explained :ref:`here<ReservingGpu>`.
+- Before creating an instance using one or more GPUs, please register such allocation as explained :ref:`here<ReservingGpu>`.
   Instances for which there isn't a reservation can be deleted by the Cloud administrators.